 • Funds cannot be used to cover faculty salary or computer equipment

-• Notification of awards will be made in April 2017.
+• Notification of awards will be made on April 9, 2018.

 Expectation of Award